bailijiang/Note/English/Oral/PrivateScript.md

          In terms of learning:
          I would make an overall plan of learning every year and would also make a specific plan each month.
          The learning plan includes computer technology, English, or other hobbies like music.
-         In the learning progressing, Whenever I got a difficult problem, I will try constantly and finally find a solution.
+         In the learning progressing, Whenever I got a difficult problem, I will keep trying constantly until finding a solution.
          In terms of working:
          I always take my work seriously and responsibly, and I never hide my mistakes.